sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

 - Defining resources, variables, and outputs in Terraform
 - Managing state with Terraform
 - Variables and interpolation in HCL
+- Understanding the locals block
 - Modules and reusability in Terraform
 - Interactive: Hands-on exercises to practice writing HCL configurations

 ### Hands-on exercises

-1. Write an HCL block that defines an Azure resource group named "myResourceGroup" with the location set to "norwayeast".
+1. Write an HCL block that defines a local output with the value "Hello, world!".
-2. Write an HCL block that creates an Azure storage account with the following properties:
+2. Write an HCL block that defines a local output with a value from some input.
+For example, if the input is "Hello", the output should be "Hello, world!".
-   - Name: "mystorageaccount"
-   - Resource group: "myResourceGroup"
-   - Location: "norwayeast"
-   - Account kind: "StorageV2"
-   - Access tier: "Hot"
-   - Replication type: "LRS"
-   - Note that the storage account name needs to be globally unique.
-Bonus points if you find a different method than adding your own initials.
-Hint: look at the `random_string` resource.
-3. Create an HCL variable named "vm_count" and set its value to 3.
-Use interpolation to define a resource block that creates an Azure virtual machine with a count equal to the value of "vm_count".
-Each virtual machine should have a unique name and use the same image and size.
-4. Define an HCL module named "network" that takes input variables "subnet_name" and "vnet_name".
-Within the module, create an Azure virtual network with the provided name and a subnet with the provided name.
+3. Write a couple of HCL blocks that combined create a conditional output based in some input.
+For example, if the input is "true", the output should be "Hello, world!".
+If the input is "false", the output should be "Goodbye, world!".
+4. Write a couple of HCL blocks that create some random outputs based on some input.
+Hint: Take a look at the `random_pet_name` and `random_string` resources.
 5. Create an HCL locals block that calculates the sum of two variables, "num1" and "num2", and stores the result in a local variable named "sum".
-Use interpolation to display the value of "sum" in a resource block.
+Use interpolation to display the value of "sum" in an output.

 ## Break (15 minutes)